Israel-Hezbollah truce holds, displaced Lebanese begin to journey home

 In another Israeli border community, Amichay Biton surveyed the ruins of his parents' home.
 "There's nothing.
 Total destruction, that's what there is," he said.

 Lebanon's army, entrusted with ensuring the ceasefire lasts, said it had begun deploying additional troops south of the Litani River into a region heavily bombarded by Israel.
-The river meets the sea about 30km north of the Israeli border.
+The river meets the sea about 30 km (20 miles) north of the Israeli border.

-Israel also struck eastern cities and towns and the southern suburbs of Beirut, and Israeli troops pushed around 6km into Lebanon in ground incursions launched in September.
+Israel also struck eastern cities and towns and the southern suburbs of Beirut, and Israeli troops pushed around 6 km (4 miles) into Lebanon in ground incursions launched in September.

 The Lebanese army urged returning residents not to approach areas where Israeli forces were present for their own safety.